huggingface/blog/big-bench-audio-release.md

 </center>

 Our analysis reveals a substantial performance gap between text reasoning and audio reasoning.
-GPT-4o achieves 87% accuracy in the text-to-text version of the dataset, while its speech-to-speech counterpart (GPT-4o Realtime Preview) reaches 66%.
-The text-to-speech configuration achieves intermediate performance at 75%, indicating that both speech input and speech output are contributing to the performance gap.
+GPT-4o (Aug '24) achieves 92% accuracy in the Text to Text version of the dataset, while its Speech to Speech counterpart (GPT-4o Realtime Preview Oct '24) reaches a score of 66%.
+The Text to Speech configuration achieves intermediate performance at 74%, indicating that both speech input and speech output are contributing to the performance gap.

 ### Speech to Speech Pipelines Currently Outperform Native Audio for Reasoning